Financial Services Guide (FSG)

 What should I do if I have a complaint?

-If, for any reason, you are not satisfied with the advice or service you receive from us, you are entitled to make a complaint.
+If, for any reason, you are not satisfied with the advice or service you receive from us, or our Corporate Authorised Representatives (including their employees), you are entitled to make a complaint.

 - Lodge your complaint with the regional office employee you deal with; and/or

-If you do not receive a satisfactory outcome to your complaint you can lodge a written complaint with an external complaints handling service.
+If you do not receive a satisfactory outcome to your complaint you can lodge a complaint with an external complaints handling service.

 E-mail: email@example.com or

-Similarly, the Australian Securities and Investment Commission (ASIC) also has an info line on 1300 300 630 which you may use to make a complaint or obtain information about your rights.
+The Australian Securities and Investment Commission (ASIC) also has an info line on 1300 300 630 which you may use to make a complaint or obtain information about your rights.